-When released, the movie did offer the viewer the chance to see many wrestlers that were no longer mainstream stars by 1985 and when the territory system continued to crumble underneath the WWF.
+When released, the movie offered the viewer a unique chance to see many wrestlers no longer mainstream stars by 1985 and when the territory system continued to crumble underneath the WWF.

 Directed, written, and produced by Barry W. Blaustein, Beyond The Mat is a documentary that I dare say most wrestling fans have seen.
-It compellingly tore itself away from any pretense the previous two wrestling documentaries tried to cling onto with kayfabe trying to protect wrestling and presenting it as a real sport.
-Beyond The Mat is a representation of a huge wave of change sweeping wrestling that sought to focus on realism and storylines that intertwined themselves with the wrestler’s real lives.
+It compellingly tore itself from any pretense the previous two wrestling documentaries tried to cling to, with kayfabe trying to protect wrestling and presenting it as a real sport.

 Watch the trailer for Beyond The Mat:

-Triple H mocks the fans in the new era of internet and dirt sheets:
+Triple H mocks the fans in the new era of the internet and dirt sheets:

 "My favorite wrestler growing up was Terry Funk.
-A lot of guys acted crazy, but Terry made you believe it might be true," says Barry W. Blaustein, Beyond The Mat.
+Many guys acted crazy, but Terry made you believe it might be true," says Barry W. Blaustein, Beyond The Mat.

 Movie critic Roger Ebert commented about Beyond The Mat, "It isn’t a slick documentary; some of it feels like Blaustein’s home movie about being a wrestling fan.
 But it has a hypnotic quality… wrestling is not a sport but a spectacle, in which weary and wounded men, some not in the best shape, injure one another for money."

-In the end, the documentary proclaims that wrestlers "are just like you and me, except that they’re really different."
-The film is still considered one of the best wrestling documentaries.
-Even after 20 years since its release, it’s a must-watch for any wrestling fan, and it still feels fresh and ageless.
+Ultimately, the documentary proclaims that wrestlers "are just like you and me, except that they’re really different."
+The film is still considered one of the best wrestling documentaries available.
+Even 20 years since its release, it’s a must-watch for any wrestling fan, and it still feels fresh and ageless.

-These three wrestling documentaries had creators with different goals and aspirations when they embarked into the world of wrestling.
+These three wrestling documentaries had creators with different goals and aspirations when they embarked into the wrestling world.
 We fans are lucky to have access to these compelling works about the form of entertainment we love so much.